uscuni/urban_taxonomy/README.md

 Additional notebooks:

-    - `code/add_regions_from_new_buildings.ipynb` to process a new set of buildings - split buildings into regions, name the regions and add them to the existing regions directory.
     - `code/process_region.ipynb` to process individual regions or groups of specific regions sequentially or in parallel.

     - `code/cluster_exploration.ipynb` to map specific regions and explore the cluster assignments.
     - `code/interactive_chars_exploration.ipynb` to interactively plot characters in specific regions.

+# Extending the hierarchy
+To extend the hierarchy with new data:
+1. Download the new building footprints first
+2. `code/add_regions_from_new_buildings.ipynb` to process the new set of buildings - split buildings into regions, name the regions and add them to the existing regions directory.
+2. `code/download_streets.ipynb` to download the streets for the new regions from overture
+3. `code/process_region.ipynb` for the new regions to run the full processing pipeline - building and street processing, generating elements, morphometric characteristics and morphotope deliniation.
+4. `code/morphotope_postprocessing.ipynb` to fix morphotope geometries based on adjacency.
+5. `code/morphotope_chars.ipynb` to generate characteristics specific to morphotopes.
+The either clustering

+# Generating additional data
 To generate the PM tiles, website assests and the data product:
     - `code/generate_pmtiles.ipynb` to generate pm tiles from the clustering results.
     - `code/tree_for_viz.ipynb` to generate the data for the website taxonomy visualisations